 I’ve been seeing live music for thirteen years, and all of my favorite shows have been in venues like this: American Legion halls, or someone’s house or garage.
 My first introduction to live music was at a venue called “The Dungeon” in the basement of a laser tag arena in Watertown, NY.
 There I regularly saw Watertown’s own hometown heroes, a three-piece punk band called Still Rings True.

-It was through Still Rings True that I met Tyler Reed, the force behind Second Suitor.
+It was through Still Rings True that I met Tyler Reed, the vocalist of Second Suitor, the band I came to see here at Avenue DIY.
 At the end of one local show in Watertown, the vocalist of Still Rings True urged everyone to come out to the next show to see their friends from Binghamton, a band called The Heisman Hopefuls.
 This was 2009 or 2010, and I was planning on attending Binghamton University in the fall, so naturally, I got home and went to MySpace to listen to their music and chat with the band.

 My memories of that one Watertown show could fill pages alone, but after the set, I sat at a round fold-out table with the band and got to chat in-person for a while.
 Months later, just days after I moved into my dorm at Binghamton University, the band brought me to a local show and then took me out to Denny’s and introduced me to their girlfriends.
 They adopted me into their local scene, and the transition was effortless.
 That sort of outgoing kindness is rare and special, and I won’t forget it.